alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 Money + current culture -> string
 ```

 The same thing happens in loops.
 The loop is not harder because `foreach` is special.
 It is harder because every extra call site inherits the larger contract.
+The difference is that in a loop you usually own the call pattern yourself.
+With callbacks handed to library code, someone else owns it.

 ## Number, timing, and order